Twin Capital Management Inc. Boosts Stock Holdings in Fidelity National Information Services, Inc. (NYSE:FIS)

 Shares of NYSE FIS opened at $51.96 on Friday.
 The firm has a market cap of $30.78 billion, a PE ratio of -1.31, a PEG ratio of 0.80 and a beta of 0.84.
 The firm has a fifty day moving average of $53.83 and a 200 day moving average of $55.55.
 The company has a debt-to-equity ratio of 0.67, a quick ratio of 0.74 and a current ratio of 0.74.
 Fidelity National Information Services, Inc. has a one year low of $46.91 and a one year high of $79.32.

-The business also recently declared a quarterly dividend, which will be paid on Friday, December 22nd.
-Investors of record on Friday, December 8th will be issued a $0.52 dividend.
-This represents a $2.08 annualized dividend and a yield of 4.00%.
-The ex-dividend date is Thursday, December 7th.
-Fidelity National Information Services’s payout ratio is presently -5.23%.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 22nd.
+Stockholders of record on Friday, December 8th will be issued a dividend of $0.52 per share.
+This represents a $2.08 dividend on an annualized basis and a dividend yield of 4.00%.
+The ex-dividend date of this dividend is Thursday, December 7th.
+Fidelity National Information Services’s payout ratio is -5.23%.

+A number of analysts recently commented on the stock.
+Mizuho reiterated a “buy” rating and issued a $70.00 target price on shares of Fidelity National Information Services in a research note on Monday, September 25th.
+JPMorgan Chase & Co. lifted their price objective on shares of Fidelity National Information Services from $64.00 to $67.00 and gave the company an “overweight” rating in a research note on Tuesday, August 22nd.
+Wolfe Research upgraded shares of Fidelity National Information Services from a “peer perform” rating to an “outperform” rating and set a $65.00 price objective for the company in a research note on Tuesday, October 17th.
+TD Cowen started coverage on shares of Fidelity National Information Services in a research note on Friday, October 6th.
+They set a “market perform” rating and a $56.00 price objective for the company.
+Finally, Morgan Stanley decreased their price objective on shares of Fidelity National Information Services from $79.00 to $73.00 and set an “overweight” rating for the company in a research note on Thursday, August 3rd.
+One research analyst has rated the stock with a sell rating, ten have given a hold rating, eleven have assigned a buy rating and one has issued a strong buy rating to the stock.
+According to data from MarketBeat, Fidelity National Information Services currently has a consensus rating of “Moderate Buy” and an average target price of $67.74.

 Fidelity National Information Services, Inc provides technology solutions for financial institutions and businesses worldwide.
 It operates through Banking Solutions, Merchant Solutions, and Capital Market Solutions segments.
 The Banking Solutions segment provides core processing and ancillary applications; mobile and online banking; fraud, risk management, and compliance; electronic funds transfer and network; card and retail payment; wealth and retirement; and item processing and output solutions.